Get your kids outside…

 The family pet

 The family pet!
 We love to take our little pup for a walk!
-We don’t always get very far.
-Sometimes it is just having the pup on the lease out front!
+Sometimes it is best to just have the pup on the lease out front!
 Throwing a ball for the pup.
 Throwing a stick.
 Or just plain old sitting with her watching the clouds roll by.
 All good.
 Because playing outside does not always mean movement.
 It can be sitting and pondering.
 It can be laying on the grass and being quiet in nature!
+The kids love spending time with our pup and as long as they’re together, they’re always having fun.

 Lastly is hiking!
 This is one of the trails behind my house my kiddo and I like to explore.
 It follows a river and all 4 seasons it is beautiful!
 So this is as peaceful as it gets!
 We can often be found here.
 We don’t just walk we explore.
 Having fun picking up sticks and banging them on trees.
 We will stop and smell flowers and throw rocks into the river.
 Hiking is not always about getting through the trail.